christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 Humans have this amazing ability to infer the mental states of others using ToM.
 But conceptually, how could we represent ToM in a way that’s understandable for an algorithm?
 How might we frame it linguistically to help an algorithm get closer to understanding the mental states of others?

-To explore how ToM could be represented algorithmically, let’s dig into a couple key linguistic principles: **Semantics**, and **Pragmatics**.
+To explore how ToM could be represented algorithmically, we will dig into the linguistic principles of **semantics**, and **pragmatics** in the context of this false belief passage:

+*'In the room there are John, Mark, a cat, a box, and a basket.
+John takes the cat and puts it on the basket.
+He leaves the room and goes to school.
+While John is away, Mark takes the cat off the basket and puts it on the box.
+Mark leaves the room and goes to work.
+John comes back from school and enters the room.
+John looks around the room.
+He doesn’t know what happened in the room when he was away.
+John thinks the cat is on the...'*

 <br>